giuseppeborgese/aws-course-examples/private-link-demo/REAME.md

 ### in the "Service Provider"
 * create a public service for example with ecs-demo folder
 * create a target group that points to the ALB
-* create a network load balancer private that points to that target group
+* create a network load balancer private that points to that target group, before proceed to the next step you need to wait the balancer is in available state
 * create in the VPC the "Service Endpoints" that uses that network load balancer
 * go in the option of the new service endpoint and share it with the other account the pricipal for the account account
 ```